ram1123/profile/_posts/2019-03-22-GaseousDetector-ImpPoints.md

 categories: detector physics
 tags: gem detector physics
 comments: true
+related_posts: false
 ---

-- Do not remove this line (it will not be displayed) {:toc}
+* Do not remove this line (it will not be displayed) {:toc}

 # Gain Measurement